KimBergstroem/demos-Edu-Javascript/readme.md

 Feel free to explore, learn, and experiment with the JavaScript examples provided in this repository.

-Please note that this repository is not intended for production use but rather as a learning resource.
+Please note that this repository is not intended for production use but rather as a learning resource..